What is changi east?

 A SUSTAINABLE TERMINAL

 T5 will be a Green Mark Platinum Super Low Energy Building, as certified by the Building and Construction Authority.
-To reduce its carbon footprint, solar panels; smart building management systems; and district cooling combined with thermal energy storage will be deployed.
-T5 will also be ready for environmentally friendly solutions such as providing fixed ground power and cooling, as well as viable alternative fuels including the use of Sustainable Aviation Fuel for aircraft.
+Powered by a larger share of clean energy, it will be equipped with building management systems that feature innovative and efficient systems design.
+The terminal will feature one of the largest rooftop solar panel systems in Singapore, which can potentially generate enough energy to power 20,000 4-room HDB flats for a year.
+T5 will also be ready for environmentally friendly solutions such as providing fixed ground power and district cooling, as well as viable alternative fuels including the use of Sustainable Aviation Fuel for aircraft.

 For more information about T5, please refer to CAG’s factsheet.